Christmas Market in Heraklion

 Christmas Market, a Must-See Attraction of December in Heraklion

-Like magic, the winter holiday spirit invaded the city of Heraklion, the capital of Crete.
+Like magic, the winter holiday spirit invaded the city of Heraklion, the regional capital of Crete.
 Even though the snow is missing from the background, the city and its inhabitants follow the local customs and traditions, getting ready for the Christmas feast.

 Full of energy, we went out to explore the city life and plunge into its multi-sensory spectacle: the brightness of the commercial arteries, the festive street lights and the decorated Christmas trees from shop windows, squares, and parks, the shopping fever in the city center, the cheerfulness of parties, the taverns and bars full of happy people, the cultural events everywhere, and, by contrast, as a discreet escape to the unseen world, the vibrating liturgical chants in the beautiful Orthodox churches.